OpenNuvoton/N9H_emWin_Template/Elevator_N9H20_NonOS/README.md

 1.0 of the PNG specification has been released in 1996.
 Since the end of 2003 PNG is an international standard (ISO/IEC 15948).
 PNG support for emWin can be achieved by using the ’libpng’ library from Glenn Randers-Pehrson, Guy Eric Schalnat and Andreas Dilger.
-An adapted version of this library ready to use with emWin is available [on our website](https://www.segger.com/downloads/emwin/emWin_png).
+An adapted version of this library ready to use with emWin is available [on the website](https://www.segger.com/downloads/emwin/emWin_png).
 That library can be added to emWin in order to to use the PNG API.

 Licensing